Climate change & WA

 The impacts of climate change in Perth are evident with a significant reduction in average rainfall over the past 40 years.

-Climate & Southern WA
+Climate & the Great Southern

 Climate & the Mid West